BarbWire-1/curved-text/readme.md

  and can be changed on runtime.

+ Setting the radius r < 0 switches the appearance of your text to bottom-curved.

 Due to the structure of the `<symbol><use>` which represents the textElement, there are only a few expectations.
 (For available attributes/properties and how to set/call, please see the table at the end of [installation and usage](usage.md).)\
- Here you also find detailed instructions for installing and getting started.\
+ Here you also find detailed instructions for installing and getting started.

 (For extended examples of usage and syntax, please have a look at the [syntax attachment](snippets.md).)